jonas-masharqa/fizzbuzz-js/README.txt

 15 section it would simply return 'Fizz', since it will also be divisible by 3.
 Though i don't really understand why we would actually have to move the 5 section.
 I think it should work with the order of 15, 3, and then 5?

+Question 5:

+Unit test:
+This tests our code in a more raw way.
+It tests the logic of our code but not how a user would interact with it.

+Feature test:
+This tests our code from the perspective of a user.
+The feature test behaves like a user would more or less on our page, clicks around, types in forms etc.

+Question 6:

+The browser initializes and goes to our prefered page.
+Then we tell the test that before each test it should reload the page.
+After that, we tell the test to close our our browser after the tests.